qige023/jdtest/README.md

 ## Depend

-HiApp are developed using these libraries.
+jdtest project is developed by these libraries.
 ├── Framework: [jQuery]  (in future maybe using backbone/marionette for views control)
 ├── Task Runner: [Grunt]
 ├── Module Loader: [Require.js]